In this article, I will show you how to install multiple Java versions on Windows and how to change the Java version on the command line:

-Installing several Java versions at the same time is incredibly easy in Windows.
+Installing multiple Java versions in parallel is incredibly easy in Windows.
 You can download and run the installer for each version, which automatically installs the versions in separate directories.

 - Java SE 1.1 – You can no longer install this version on 64-bit Windows.